 5. If you were Thomas Green, what specific plan would you develop to save your career?
-Fully explain your steps.
+Fully explain your steps, timing of approaching which contact targets, etc.

-TEAM CASE STUDY PROJECT WRITTEN GROUP ASSIGNMENT - 40% of final grade TEAM CLASS PRESENTATION - 10% of final grade
+TEAM CASE STUDY PROJECT WRITTEN GROUP ASSIGNMENT - 35% of final grade TEAM CLASS PRESENTATION - 10% of final grade